-In addition, under the policy, each new non-employee director who is initially appointed or elected to our Board of Directors will receive an option grant to purchase 24,000 shares of our common stock, which will vest in equal monthly installments during the three years following the grant date, subject to the director's continued service on our Board of Directors.
-Thereafter, on the date of each annual meeting of stockholders, each continuing non-employee director will be eligible to receive an annual option grant to purchase 16,000 shares of our common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
-All of the foregoing options will be granted with an exercise price per share equal to the fair market value of a share of our common stock on the date of grant.
+In addition, under the policy, each new non-employee director who is initially appointed or elected to our Board of Directors was to receive an option grant to purchase 25,000 shares of our common stock (24,000 shares of our common stock prior to the December 2020 amendment), subject to vesting in equal monthly installments during the three years following the grant date, subject to the director's continued service on our Board of Directors.
+Thereafter, on the date of each annual meeting of stockholders, each continuing non-employee director was eligible to receive an annual option grant to purchase 12,500 shares of our common stock (16,000 shares of our common stock prior to the December 2020 amendment), subject to vesting in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
+All of the foregoing options were to be granted with an exercise price per share equal to the fair market value of a share of our common stock on the date of grant.